 10.1 General.
 If any provision of this Addendum is found by any court or administrative body of competent jurisdiction to be invalid and unenforceable, the invalidity or unenforceability of such provision shall not aﬀect any other provision of this Addendum and all provisions not aﬀected by such invalidity or unenforceability will remain in full force and eﬀect.

-10.2 Invalidity of SCCs.
-If the SCCs cease to or do not (including due to insufficient supplementary measures) meet the requirements under European Data Protection Law or otherwise cease to or do not provide a valid legal basis to transfer personal data outside the EEA, EU, UK, or Switzerland, Double shall (i) promptly notify Customer using the email address on file; (ii) upon request (whether or not Double has provided notice to Customer) immediately stop and, as applicable procedure the cessation of the processing by its Sub-processors of the affected personal data promptly after the occurrence of any such notifiable event outside the relevant countries (except to the extent directed otherwise by Customer), and as soon as possible put in place commercially reasonable measures to mitigate the impact of such; and (iii) discuss with Customer commercially reasonable alternative measures in order to ensure an adequate level of protection with respect to the privacy rights of individuals and the lawful transfer of, or access to, personal data outside the relevant countries whilst continuing the provision of the Services with minimum disruption to Customer.
+10.2 Invalidity of the EU SCCs and/or UK International Data Transfer Addendum.
+If the EU SCCs and/or UK International Data Transfer Addendum (as applicable) cease to or do not (including due to insufficient supplementary measures) meet the requirements under European and UK Data Protection Law or otherwise cease to or do not provide a valid legal basis to transfer personal data outside the EEA, EU, UK, or Switzerland, Double shall (i) promptly notify Customer using the email address on file; (ii) upon request (whether or not Double has provided notice to Customer) immediately stop and, as applicable procedure the cessation of the processing by its Sub-processors of the affected personal data promptly after the occurrence of any such notifiable event outside the relevant countries (except to the extent directed otherwise by Customer), and as soon as possible put in place commercially reasonable measures to mitigate the impact of such; and (iii) discuss with Customer commercially reasonable alternative measures in order to ensure an adequate level of protection with respect to the privacy rights of individuals and the lawful transfer of, or access to, personal data outside the relevant countries whilst continuing the provision of the Services with minimum disruption to Customer.
 If the parties cannot reach resolution, Customer may suspend or terminate the Agreement without liability to either party, in which case, notwithstanding anything to the contrary in this Addendum or the Agreement, Double shall refund Customer any prepaid fees covering the remainder of the term of the Agreement from the date of suspension/termination of the Agreement as per the foregoing.

 A. LIST OF PARTIES